 Chat Live During the Debate

-Welcome to the Blogcritics live online event for the Politico/NBC Republican Presidential Debate in California.
-The debate begins at 8pm eastern time and our live coverage will begin a little bit before that.
-We'll have live chat commentary which you can participate in with capacity for hundreds to take part and share their observations during the debate, plus a post mortem after the debate which may feature a special guest.
+Welcome to the Blogcritics live online event for the South Carolina Republican Presidential Debate.
+The debate begins at 9pm eastern time and our live coverage will begin a little bit before that.
+We’ll have live chat commentary which you can participate in with capacity for hundreds to take part and share their observations during the debate, plus a post mortem after the debate which may feature a special guest.
 Drinking games during the debate are not only authorized, but encouraged.
 The chat application is right below and some information on the candidates fills out the rest of this article.

 There are five candidates participating in this debate and they really cover the spectrum of the Republican Party, from the extremely socially and fiscally conservative Rick Santorum to Liberty Republicans like Ron Paul and Gary Johnson.
 Here’s a little info on each of them.